 When the “Black Lives Matter” (BLM) movement started in 2013, there were conflicting reactions, especially among the “White” community.
 There were some negative views based on the perception of the group that started it.
 The message was pointed, as could be expected.
-Some of the rhetoric was arguably reverse-racism.
+Some of the rhetoric was arguably reverse-racism, at least in the sense some believe there is such a thing.
 But the most common response was “all lives matter.”
-What is difficult to grasp is that these three words, seen everywhere as an alternative to BML does not represent one, but two very different agendas and perspectives.
+What is difficult to grasp is that these three words, seen everywhere as an alternative to BLM does not represent one, but two very different agendas and perspectives.

 The first message couched in “All Lives Matter” is the accusation that “Black Lives Matter” is an exclusionary statement, suggesting that other lives don’t matter, or not as much.
 This ridiculous, and I would suggest, intentional misinterpretation was accepted by those who wished to dismiss the legitimacy of the movement.
 At worst, they were racist pots calling the kettle black.
 They perverted the more rational context of it meaning Black lives matter, TOO, and specifically that African-Americans haven’t been treated as such with the equality of worth as other lives.

 The second message is well-meaning but problematic.
 There are two fundamental ways that people (both People of Color and those who aren’t) approach the race concept.
 One is to acknowledge race as a powerful, persisting social reality.
 Activism derived from this view focus on addressing particular injustices against the social group and individuals identifying themselves within it.
 It starts from a place of the past, a world, or rather two worlds, which we inherit a baseline of privilege based on the skin we are born into.